First, it was Intelligence Quotient (IQ), then to Emotional Quotient (EQ). Now it is Financial Quotient (FQ).

 c.
 To make a lot of money and make sure I always have it.

 Learning about your own money management style is already the first step to increase your FQ.
 Unlike IQ, FQ can be increased by educating your mind and keeping your financial goals in mind.

 Of course, you may also want to consult a Financial Planner to assist you in creating your personal wealth portfolio.
-With new regulation, of FAA (Financial Advisory Act), and the lowering of fees charged for CPF investment from July 2007 onwards, it gives even more reasons to plan for your retirement goal and your own a investment plan of your choice!
+With the new regulation, of FAA (Financial Advisory Act), and the lowering of fees charged for CPF investment from July 2007 onwards, it gives even more reasons to plan for your retirement goal and your own an investment plan of your choice!

 By understanding your own financial decision, you are already on your way to becoming your very own Financial Diva!